livegnik/2way-design/2WAY High-Level Design.md

 ### 2.5.4 Querying Objects

-To query objects within the 2WAY system, users initiate requests through the frontend interface, which communicates with the backend's Message Manager via API calls.
+To query objects within the 2WAY system, users initiate requests through the frontend interface, which communicates with the backend's Object Manager via API calls.
 These API calls contain JSON documents specifying the parameters for the desired query, including the type of object and the degree of separation from the user's zeroth degree (their public key).
 By default, the system queries and returns the latest version of only the up-voted objects, ensuring that users receive the most relevant data.

 Here is an example of a JSON document for querying up-voted objects: